dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 size to the compression being employed, traffic characteristics, frequency of output file rollover etc. Using a strong compression, block sizes over 10,000 query/response pairs would seem to offer limited improvements.

-# Notes to implementors

-## Malformed packets

-In the presence of malformed packets where one or more of QDCOUNT, ANCOUNT, NSCOUNT and ARCOUNT do not match the RRs that can be successfully decoded, the query signature should contain the values of the counts from the DNS header, and the query/response record should contain the successfully decoded RRs.
-Beware, therefore, that the counts as recorded are not a reliable guide to the number of RRs associated with the query/response.

-## Block preamble timestamp

-The timestamp in the block preamble gives the timestamp of the earliest query/response or malformed packet record in the block.
-Query/response records and malformed packet records specify their timestamp as an offset from this timestamp.
-This offset is always positive.
-Since, as already noted above in (#data-collection), packet capture libraries do not necessarily provide packets in strict chronological order, the earliest item in the block will not necessarily be the first item.